Basis Sets¶

 - Benchmarking optimizer performance across many configurations

-- Simulations on real quantum hardware where qubit count is severely constrained
+- Simulations on real quantum hardware where qubit count is constrained

 6-31G¶

-The 6-31G basis set, developed by Ditchfield, Hehre, and Pople (1971), is a split-valence basis set that provides a meaningful improvement in accuracy over STO-3G while maintaining moderate computational cost.
+The 6-31G basis set, developed by Ditchfield, Hehre, and Pople (1971), is a split-valence basis set that provides meaningful improvement in accuracy over STO-3G at moderate additional cost.

 Characteristics¶